iotaledger/integration-services/api/USAGE.md

 ### 4. Get user data of the device

-The verified device can now be requested to provide information about by using the userId.
+The verified device can now be requested to provide information about it by using the userId.
 If a user is verified, can be seen by the `verification.verified` field but also by checking the verifiable credentials of the `verifiableCredentials` array.
 To check whether the verifiable credential is still valid and not revoked the request in section 5 can be used.

-But first request the user by his userId with a GET request at the api:
+But first request the user by her userId with a GET request at the api:

 https://ensuresec.solutions.iota.org/api/v0.1/users/user/did:iota:Bn7kHRVydhZfJDhzErLh1CKFYY8Bhn5GCQwLzbWuZhj